Angela Bassett biography

 When Bassett finally got into the movies, she found it difficult to avoid the stereotypical roles afforded to African-American women.
 (In one of her first higher-profile roles, a mini-series called Doubletake, she was cast as a hooker.)
 Despite the early set-backs, Bassett's talent always showed through, and she was able to rise above the often trite material.

 In 1991, she took part in John Singleton's Boyz N The Hood, which launched the careers of many young black talents.
 Shortly thereafter, Bassett continued to build on her prestige with a role opposite Denzel Washington in Malcolm X and her Oscar-nominated/Golden Globe-winning performance as Tina Turner in What's Love Got To Do With It?.
 She has also won many Image awards, the most recent ones in 2003 for her roles in the feature film Sunshine State (2002) and the TV movie The Rosa Parks Story (2002).
 She starred in the mini-series American Horror Story: Coven (2014) and in the thriller White Bird in a Blizzard (2014).
-More recently, she starred in London Has Fallen (2016).
+More recently, she played roles in London Has Fallen (2016) and Black Panther (2018).

 Angela Bassett Filmography